Adversarial Reprogramming of Neural Networks: Background and Related Work

 \subsection{Transfer Learning}

-Transfer learning is a well studied topic in machine learning \cite{raina2007self, mesnil2011unsupervised}.
-The goal of transfer learning is to use knowledge obtained from one task to perform another.
-Neural networks possess properties that can be useful for many tasks \cite{yosinski2014transferable}.
-For example, neural networks when trained on images develop features that resemble Gabor filters in early layers even if they are trained with different datasets or different training objectives such as supervised image classification \cite{krizhevsky2012imagenet}, unsupervised density learning \cite{lee2009convolutional}, or unsupervised learning of sparse representations \cite{le2011ica}.
-Empirical work has demonstrated that it is possible to take a convolutional neural network trained to perform one task, and simply train a linear SVM classifier to make the network work for other tasks \cite{razavian2014cnn, donahue2014decaf}.
-These findings suggest that the task of repurposing neural networks may not require retraining all the weights of neural network.
-Instead, the adversary task may be simplified to only design a perturbation that effectively realign the output layer of the network for the new task.
-The main challenge here is whether this task can be accomplished with additive adversarial contributions to neural network inputs?
+Transfer learning \citep{raina2007self, mesnil2011unsupervised} and adversarial reprogramming share the goal of repurposing networks to perform a new task.
+Transfer learning methods use the knowledge obtained from one task as a base to learn how to perform another.
+Neural networks possess properties that can be useful for many tasks \citep{yosinski2014transferable}.
+For example, neural networks when trained on images develop features that resemble Gabor filters in early layers even if they are trained with different datasets or different training objectives such as supervised image classification \citep{krizhevsky2012imagenet}, unsupervised density learning \citep{lee2009convolutional}, or unsupervised learning of sparse representations \citep{le2011ica}.
+Empirical work has demonstrated that it is possible to take a convolutional neural network trained to perform one task, and simply train a linear SVM classifier to make the network work for other tasks \citep{razavian2014cnn, donahue2014decaf}.
+However, transfer learning is very different from the adversarial reprogramming task in that it allows model parameters to be changed for the new task.
+In typical adversarial settings, an attacker is unable to alter the model, and instead must achieve their goals solely through manipulation of the input.
+Further, one may wish to adversarially reprogram across tasks with very different datasets.
+This makes the task of adversarial reprogramming much more challenging than transfer learning.